Meghan Markle’s Father, Thomas Markle, Is Afraid He’ll Never See Her Again, ‘The Mirror’ Reports

 — The Talk (@TheTalkCBS) June 26, 2018

 Now, it appears that Thomas has realized that his behavior may be catching up to him.
-Back at his home in the Mexican seaside community where he and several other American retirees live, friends say that he’s despondent over the rift he’s apparently caused between himself and his daughter.
+Back at his home in the Mexican seaside community where he and several other American retirees live, friends reportedly say that he’s despondent over the rift he’s apparently caused between himself and his daughter.

 Similarly, Mr. Markle is afraid that the Royal Family at large has shut him out of their lives.